 Glaxo developed the first drug against HIV, Retrovir, in 1987.
 The virus became resistant to the treatment when given on its own, leading to the development of therapeutic cocktails consisting of three medicines that stop HIV from replicating, curbing its attack on the body’s immune system.

 Atripla, which earned Foster City, California-based Gilead $3.2 billion in sales last year, was the first treatment to pack three HIV drugs into a single pill, taken once daily.
 It combines Gilead’s two-in-one drug Truvada with a third medicine called Sustiva from New York-based Bristol-Myers Squibb Co.
-(BMY)
+(BMY:US)

 Now ViiV’s studies are spurring doctors and Limet to consider which combinations of drugs will work best for patients.
 While ViiV is formulating a single pill that combines dolutegravir with Epzicom, it is exploring other combinations, Limet said.